RyzenMu/Ultimate-React-Course/keywords.md

 1.npx create-react-app@5 pizza-menu

 4. Essential Javascript for React: quokka.js install extension command pallete -> quokka.js start
+    rest operator should be the last in the array/object spread operator
+    template literals
+    terenary operator
+    arrow functions
+    function expression
+    short circuting with and operator
+    short circuting with or opertor
+    falsy values
-   rest operator should be the last in the array/object spread operator template literals terenary operator arrow functions function expression short circuting with and operator short circuting with or opertor falsy values nullishish coallising operator short circuting anfd logical operators optional chaining ?. helps in accessing safely nested properties functional array methods are map, reduce and filter. these functional array methods do not mutate original arrays the reduce methods has two arguments, the callback function ND INITIAL VALUE, usually 0;
+    nullishish coallising operator
+    short circuting anfd logical operators
+    optional chaining ?. helps in accessing safely nested properties functional array methods are map, reduce and filter. these functional array methods do not mutate original arrays the reduce methods has two arguments, the callback function ND INITIAL VALUE, usually 0;
     the callback function in reduce method also take two arguments previous value and current value;
-   Sort method will mutate the array. to make immutable array use .slice().
+    Sort method will mutate the array.
+    to make immutable array use .slice().

     Always use slice() TO MAKE THE ARRAY IMMUTABLE.

     promises
     async await

 5. Working with Components Props and Jsx
-   Rendering the root component and strict mode import react and react dom create component (function) render the component code Debugging
+    Rendering the root component and strict mode import react and react dom
+    create component (function)
+    render the component
+    code Debugging
-   Components are the building blocks data are passed to the components using props Component tree is a plan reusing components is the fundamental concept of usoing react Component has its own data, logic and apperance.
+    Components are the building blocks
+    data are passed to the components using props Component tree is a plan
+    reusing components is the fundamental concept of usoing react Component has its own data, logic and apperance.
     JSX -declarative syntax how they look like components must return a block of jsx
     Babel is a tool that converts jsx to html
     Babel is automatically included in react
     Browers do not understand jsx, they only understand html. we could use react without jsx., but it is cumbersome Declarative is we dont tell react how to do
     Jsx is declative
     Imperative is we tell how to do like, create element, add event listerner, etc vanilla js is imperative

     Declarative --Describe what UI should look like using JSX, based on current data (props abd state)

     Separation of concerns
     before SPA , there are html page, css page and js page combined for web. one technology per page is called separation of concens.
-   As pages got more and more interactive SPA originated, js became incharge of html and css. react also has separtion of concers, i.e. one component one concern. styling in react is using two set of {{}} one for value and another for object. passing data between components is called props data is passed between parent component and child component through props props are essentaial tool to configure and customize components with propsparents component control how child component look and work Anything can be passed as props single values, arrays, objects, functions, and even components props are read only data = props + state props are immutable state are mutable props are the data coming from the outside and an be only updated by thye read component state is the internal datathat can be updated by the components logic props is immutable , it is one of the reacts strict rule.
+    As pages got more and more interactive SPA originated, js became incharge of html and css. react also has separtion of concers, i.e. one component one concern. styling in react is using two set of {{}} one for value and another for object. passing data between components is called props data is passed between parent component and child component through props props are essentaial tool to configure and customize components with propsparents component control how child component look and work Anything can be passed as props single values, arrays, objects, functions, and even components props are read only
+    data = props + state
+    props are immutable
+    state are mutable
+    props are the data coming from the outside and an be only updated by thye read component state is the internal datathat can be updated by the components logic props is immutable , it is one of the reacts strict rule.
-   Mutating prop would affect parent component, creating side effects (not pure). usuallu side effects happen when a function changes data outside of the function. react is all about pure functions, so functions without side effects components should be pure in props and state. these pure components allows react to optimize apps, avoid bugs, make apps pretictable. react uses one-way data flow. i.e parent component -> child component angular uses two-way data flow one-way data flow is essential for more predictable and easier to understand. one -way data flow is more performant than two way data-flow
+    Mutating prop would affect parent component, creating side effects (not pure). usuallu side effects happen when a function changes data outside of the function. react is all about pure functions, so functions without side effects components should be pure in props and state. these pure components allows react to optimize apps, avoid bugs, make apps pretictable. react uses one-way data flow. i.e parent component -> child component angular uses two-way data flow
+    one-way data flow is essential for more predictable and easier to understand. one -way data flow is more performant than two way data-flow

     challenge one - profile Card
     JSX - uses {} to get values
-   we can place javascript expressions inside {} like reference variables, create arrays or objects,[].map, ternary operator we cannot use javascript statements like if/else, for loop, and switch jsx produces a javascript expressions key is a prop in react used for performance improvements. every key should be unique map creates a new array foreach iterates a array and does not return any value.
+    we can place javascript expressions inside {} like reference variables, create arrays or objects,[].map, ternary operator we cannot use javascript statements like if/else, for loop, and switch jsx produces a javascript expressions
+    key is a prop in react used for performance improvements. every key should be unique
+    map creates a new array
+    foreach iterates a array and does not return any value.
     Always use map in React
     do not use foreach in react jsx react do not render true or false react do render number 0

     three ways of conditional rendering

     1. short circuting
     2. ternary operator
     3. conditional rendering with multiple returns (early returns)

     destructing objects instead of props.
     React Fragments are used to render all the html elements separately without a parent tag. conditionally set classNames and conditionally set text

 6. Handling Events , State , Forms , Controlled Elements in React
     State is the most important concept in react there are 3 state concepts, useState, useReducer and Context API state is a data that a component hold over a time. simple examples are notifications count, messages count, content of a shopping kart state varible / piece of state : A single variable in a component state is components memory
     updating state causes react to re-render
     state allows you to update components view persists local variables between renders
     step 1 -- a new state variable step 2 -- use it in jsx step 3 --update piece of state in some event handler All the react functions prefixed use is called Hooks Hooks cane be used only in react. hooks cannot be used inside a function/if statement

 Do Not set state manually

-      React is all about immutability
-      it is a bad practice to mutate state , even it works, in some cases like in big projects this may fail.
+React is all about immutability it is a bad practice to mutate state , even it works, in some cases like in big projects this may fail.
 In react, a view is updated by re-rendering a component state only deleted when the component is destroyed also known as un-mounting. there can be many useStates in the component/app

 Developer Tools
-      chrome console, react dev tools
-      update state variable based on current state each component manages its own state
+chrome console, react dev tools update state variable based on current state each component manages its own state
 UI is the combination of various components in their respective states Ui is nothing but changing state in time
-      Always create a new state to track a data in time for dynamic change use state
-      updating state happens in event handler
-      when building component, image of data changing over time for data that should not trigger re-render, use normal variable and do not use state.
+Always create a new state to track a data in time for dynamic change use state updating state happens in event handler when building component, image of data changing over time for data that should not trigger re-render, use normal variable and do not use state.

+Windows + period. => emoji

+we use form tag in react as we already used in html we use select tag for selection we use option tag for options inside selection
+Array --> from will make the array and array map function form tag has an attribute onSubmit={} which will happen when submission happened event.preventDefault() should be used in React/SPA, to prevent re-rendering if we pass function on button it will happen only if the form is clicked submission happens even when we press enter tab when the functio is presented in the form tag with attribute onSubmit the form objects will be preseted in the event event the form data we can get the data from event.target.input react does not recommed us to take data from data.target.input instead react suggests us to get form -data using controlled elements

+Controlled Elements
+-it is used to take the form data for procesing
+-input field, selection field and text area field are called controlled elements.

+- these controlled elements have their own state inside the DOM -we want the data to be in the react and not in the dom
+- in order to do that we use technique called controlled elements.
+- there are three steps to take data to state -1.useState
+  -2. incude inside jsx
+  -3. event.target.value --> transfer the data fro form to state -for quick id always use Date.now()

+State vs Props:
+-state is internal data and props are external data .state is components memory
+.props are similar to functional parameters passed from parent component to child component . state can be updated component itself causing re-render . props are read only they cannot be modified
+.
+Receiving new props will causes components to re-render. usually whenthe parent's state is updated.
+. used by parent to configurechild component

+Flash Cards:
+.